trendless/chtmlrelay/www/src/index.md

 <br>

-## Start chatting in four steps.. 👇
+## Start chatting in two steps.. 👇

 #### 1️⃣ Get an app